 Research Models: 10

 Studies in cell culture have shown that the V717F mutation generally increases the Aβ42/Aβ40 ratio in conditioned media.
 COS cells expressing mutant APP695 secreted approximately equal levels of Aβ40 and Aβ42/43.
-This represented an increase in the Aβ42(43)/Aβ40 ratio as cells expressing wild-type APP secreted predominantly Aβ40 (Tamaoka et al., 1994).
+This represented an increase in the Aβ42(43)/Aβ40 ratio, as cells expressing wild-type APP secreted predominantly Aβ40 (Tamaoka et al., 1994).
 A similar result was reported in M17 human neuroblastoma cells.
 Compared with cells expressing wild-type APP, cells transfected with APP V717F secreted relatively more Aβ42/43 than Aβ40 (Suzuki et al., 1994).
-A study focused primarily on the E693G “Arctic” APP mutation, showed that HEK293 cells transfected with APP V717F produced an elevated Aβ42/Aβ40 ratio due to both an increase in secreted Aβ42 and a decrease Aβ40 (Nilsberth et al., 2001).
+A study focused primarily on the E693G “Arctic” APP mutation showed that HEK293 cells transfected with APP V717F produced an elevated Aβ42/Aβ40 ratio due to both an increase in secreted Aβ42 and a decrease in Aβ40 (Nilsberth et al., 2001).

 - Murrell J, Farlow M, Ghetti B, Benson MD.
 A mutation in the amyloid precursor protein associated with hereditary Alzheimer's disease.
 Science.
 1991 Oct 4;254(5028):97-9.
 PubMed.

 - Finckh U, Kuschel C, Anagnostouli M, Patsouris E, Pantes GV, Gatzonis S, Kapaki E, Davaki P, Lamszus K, Stavrou D, Gal A. Novel mutations and repeated findings of mutations in familial Alzheimer disease.
 Neurogenetics.
 2005 May;6(2):85-9.
 Epub 2005 Mar 18 PubMed.